 All claims must be submitted electronically to the agency, except under limited circumstances.
 For more information about this policy change, see Paperless Billing at HCA.
-This billing guide still contains information about billing paper claims.
-This information will be updated effective January 1, 2017.
+For providers approved to bill paper claims, see the agency's Paper Claim Billing Resource.

 Providers must follow the billing requirements listed in the Health Care Authority's ProviderOne Billing and Resource Guide.
-The guide explains how to complete the CMS-1500 Claim Form.